-This paper describes the use of project-based learning to teach design skills to management information system students.
-The general issues considered in the design of class sessions assess the use of Lean Six Sigma and RPA in improving organization tasks.
-Consideration of the literature on the application of PBL suggests many skills, including problem solving; innovation, group-working and presentation skills desired by employers can be enhanced with this approach.
-The paper discusses factors involved in the development of problem-based leaning (PBL) sessions, and summarizes exercises planned for the educational experience.
+This paper describes the use of project-based learning to teach design skills for RPA development to management information system students.
+A Project-based team instruction approach is followed using open-ended projects to teach students critical analysis, design, and the implementation steps of developing Robotic Process Automation (RPA) for information systems.
+It describes why the project-based learning method is appropriate for teaching RPA analysis and design, and uses lean Six Sigma tools to perform the analysis needed to support a low-code/no-code development project.
+Lean Six Sigma is an important analysis step because of its analytical approach and complete documentation of logical steps needed to understand how to select and implement successful RPAs.
+The general issues considered in the design of class sessions emphasize the use of Lean Six Sigma and RPA in improving organization tasks.
+Consideration of the literature on the application of PBL suggests many skills, including problem solving, task design innovation, group-work and collaboration skills desired by employers can be improved with this approach.
+The paper discusses factors involved in the development of problembased leaning (PBL) sessions, and summarizes exercises planned for the educational experience.